 He points out that items like blenders and kitchen appliances, which you can’t adequately field test, are likely to be outside their warranty.
 And you could spend the money with no recourse if things don’t work out.

-“Vacuum cleaners are not built to last long,” says Millstein, citing a Consumer Reports article putting the average lifespan at about eight years.
+“Vacuum cleaners are not built to last long,” says Millstein, citing a Consumer Reports article putting the median lifespan at about eight years.

 As with kitchen appliances, you don’t actually know how the status of the warranty or the history of the item.

 “Buying a vacuum cleaner from the thrift store is a big gamble,” Millstein says.